 “We’re making these moves to be more accessible and better serve our partners with shared staff and administrative services,” Gosselink said.
 “Our board recently approved a strategic plan with an emphasis on community collaborations, and both of these new roles will have direct impact on CSS.”

 Vanessa Doty, who joined the Foundation in 2011 as community relations assistant, has been promoted to administrative manager.
 In her new role, Doty will manage accounting and marketing projects related to partner organizations.
 Her previous work experience includes transportation and logistics for Cargill.
 “My new role for CDAF will allow me to be more involved in projects that directly benefit our partners,” Doty said.
 “I’m also looking forward to working with Lee Smith in her new customer service position.”
+You can read more on logistics and more as it is explained more over here.

 Smith, a familiar face in retail businesses in downtown Grinnell and Newton, joins the Foundation as administrative assistant, reporting to Doty.
 Smith also worked for 20 years for Norstan Inc. in accounting, sales and customer service.
 She brings those skills to the Foundation where she will be “the face at the front door and the voice on the phone.”